markcoppock/notes/wp-grunt-sass.md

 	tmp
 	.sass-cache
 	*.css.map

+Or better yet, use a .gitignore that ignores everything and brings back just what you need: [sample .gitignore from Bill Erickson](https://gist.github.com/billerickson/1391f5b5e22816a726fa044b99e99cbe#file-gitignore)

 ## 2. initialize node

-again in the top-level directory:
+again in the top-level of the theme directory:

 `npm init` will create file package.json